 eduroam uses the latest encryption and authentication standards.
 It’s far more secure than commercially available public wireless networks and hotspots.

 You log into eduroam using your Drake email address and password.
 When you connect to eduroam at a participating institution, the network forwards your credentials to Drake, where they are verified and validated.
 This validation request happens behind the scenes, and you should be able to access the institution’s eduroam network immediately. eduroam doesn’t make you enter your username and/or password in a webpage to connect when you’re not at Drake.
+See Connecting to the eduroam Wireless Network (How-to) for step by step instructions.

 You have to log into eduroam using your Drake email address and password to validate and verify your credentials at other institutions.
 Your @drake.edu email address proves that you are part of the Drake community.
 Once eduroam has verified that you are part of a participating eduroam institution, you won't have to re-enter your credentials to connect when you’re at another institution.